Pentagram (design firm): Pentagram

-In 1972, the now-five partners established a new business structure, and renamed the firm as Pentagram.
-The name was inspired by the number of establishing partners, which is the same as the number of points on a pentagram.
-In 1982, the partners moved from an office at the rear of Paddington railway station to a new space in Needham Road, in the Notting Hill area of West London.
-A former dairy, the space was designed by Theo Crosby and remains as Pentagram's London office.
+In 1972, the by now five partners - Fletcher, Crosby, Forbes, Grange and Kurlansky - established a new business structure and changed the name of the Crosby/Fletcher/Forbes firm to Pentagram.
+The name was inspired by the number of establishing partners, which was the same as the number of points on a pentagram.
+In 1982, the partners moved from an office at the rear of the Paddington railway station to a new space on Needham Road in the Notting Hill area of West London.
+A former dairy, the space was designed by Crosby and remains as Pentagram's London office.

-In an excerpt from Kenneth Grange: Designing The Modern World by Lucy Johnston, Johnston explains that Pentagram was unique as Grange referred to it as “stepping into a brave new world.”
-It was "...open and democratic, considered an association of equals with each partner continuing to retain his own clients and run his own projects.
+In her book Kenneth Grange: Designing The Modern World, Lucy Johnston explains that Pentagram was unique as Grange referred to it as "stepping into a brave new world."
+The firm was "open and democratic, considered an association of equals with each partner continuing to retain his own clients and run his own projects.
 The new factors were that administrative costs were pooled, each partner would receive the same income, and profits were shared, regardless of the value of projects that each partner brought in.
 By way of comparison, for similar income Grange’s projects had substantially longer timescales and were heavier on resources than other partners’ graphic design projects with shorter turnaround times.
 Regular partner meetings were held at which potential new clients and projects were discussed, and the benefit—or lack of—mutually agreed."

-Founder, Colin Forbes wrote in his essay on its formation entitled "Transition" stating that: "...During these early years, the one of us who worried first about cash flow, the need for more studio space or what might happen in five years, got the job of planning the progress of the firm permanently.
+In his essay on Pentagram's formation, entitled "Transition", Forbes wrote that "During these early years, the one of us who worried first about cash flow, the need for more studio space or what might happen in five years, got the job of planning the progress of the firm permanently.
 That happened to be me.
-We were fundamentally a “round table” organization, but I was the one who led efforts to develop the shareholder agreements and the constitution with lawyers, to refine the financial reporting with the accountants, and to map out a five-year plan."
+We were fundamentally a "round table" organization, but I was the one who led efforts to develop the shareholder agreements and the constitution with lawyers, to refine the financial reporting with the accountants, and to map out a five-year plan."

-In selecting a new partner, in the essay, Forbes highlighted four attributes he looked for:
+In the same essay, Forbes highlighted four attributes he looked for in selecting a new partner: